From the category archives:

 Recently, I discovered Sheer Color Post-It notes which has literally taken my reading experience to the next level.
 My friend and I share marketing books with each other all the time but when I come across an important quote, I’m tempted to highlight it but can’t because it’s not my book.
 Now with sheer color post-it notes, I can highlight, circle, and make notes without getting reprimanded.

-My dependence on these sticky square pads isn’t rare.
+these sticky square pads isn’t rare.
 In fact, if you run a Google search on “how to use Post-It notes,” you’ll receive thousands of results including Leon Ho’s list of Twenty Uses for a Post-It Note.
 How do you use your Post-It notes?

 What I love most about Post-It notes is that they can be used for other activities besides reminders, planning, and brainstorming.
 To prove my point, you can check out the entries in the “Post-it® Notes: One Million Uses & Counting…” contest on YouTube.